holps-7/PDC-weekly/README.md

 ## Legal disclaimer:

-**Usage of PDC-weekly for any illegal activity is discouraged.
-It's the end user's responsibility to obey all applicable local, state and federal laws.
+**It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.
 Only use for educational purposes.**